 The myriad health benefits of tea are well known, but it’s nice to know that the cups you’re drinking can also help protect against sun damage.
 Green and black teas are packed with polyphenols that can help stop cancer development by limiting the blood supply to the cancerous area.
 Green tea can even help prevent non-melanoma skin cancer by enhancing DNA repair.

 About the Doctor:

 Dr. Christopher Calapai, D.O. is an Osteopathic Physician board certified in family medicine, and anti-aging medicine.
-Proclaimed the “The Stem Cell Guru” by the New York Daily News, Dr. Calapai is a leader in the field of stem cell therapy in the U.S. His stem cell treatments have achieved remarkable results in clinical trials on patients with conditions as varied as Alzheimer’s, arthritis, erectile dysfunction, frailty syndrome, heart, kidney and liver failure, lupus, MS and Parkinson’s.
+Proclaimed the “The Stem Cell Guru” by the New York Daily News, Dr. Calapai is a leader in the field of stem cell therapy in the U.S. His stem cell treatments have achieved remarkable results in clinical trials on patients with conditions as varied as Alzheimer’s, arthritis, erectile dysfunction and remedies like pumps, frailty syndrome, heart, kidney and liver failure, lupus, MS and Parkinson’s.
 He has worked with Mike Tyson, Mickey Rourke, Steven Seagal, and Gotham’s, Donal Logue; and as a medical consultant for the New York Rangers.
 Connect with him via twitter @drcalapai or at www.drcal.net